-Gone is a remarkable tale of resilience in a fantastical world, told with beautiful handmade puppetry, physical theatre and poetry, inspired by the writing, experiences and true stories of refugee torture survivors Stone Flowers, interwoven with their vivid, atmospheric score.
-This is a fictional fantasy about the realities of hope and survival.
+Gone is a remarkable tale of resilience, told with beautiful handmade puppetry, physical theatre and poetry, inspired by the writing, experiences and true stories of refugee torture survivors Stone Flowers, interwoven with their vivid, atmospheric score.

 Here we chat to Anahita (not actual name), a refugee torture survivor who sought safety in the UK and joined Stone Flowers in 2013.

 What can you tell us about Stone Flowers?
 How has the music collective impacted on your life in the UK?

 I’ve always been fascinated by music, but when I first arrived in the UK, I did not think about music at all.
 I felt like I was drowning and struggling with the difficulties of my life.
 I was introduced to Stone Flowers in March 2013 and after couple of sessions a miracle happened; Stone Flowers was pulling me out from the dark world that was surrounding me and, session by session, my world was getting brighter.

 Stone Flowers have developed and performed Gone in partnership with Box Tale Soup.
 Can you briefly describe how the show was developed and what you think the most interesting aspect of this unique collaboration is?

 It started with the true story of Stone Flowers members’ journeys from the beginning (fleeing their home country) to the end (arriving in the UK), and what they have gone through during this journey.
 Every one of us has a story that sounds hard to believe when it is told and you think it is a tale, but it’s not!